StreakYC/live-set/README.md

 const subscription = final.subscribe({
   start() {
     // Note that whenever we are subscribing and reading the values of a
-    // liveset, we call the .values() method on the liveset after we have
+    // liveset, we call the .values() method on the liveset only after we have
     // subscribed to it, so that it's activated first.
 If we call .values()
     // before `final` is active, then its values will be computed twice, once
     // on the .values() call and then again when we subscribe to `final`.